dev-protocol/community/CODE_OF_CONDUCT.md

   address, without their explicit permission
 - Other conduct which could reasonably be considered inappropriate in a professional setting
+- Statements or actions that would make the recipient of the information feel uncomfortable, uneasy, or disgusted

 ## Enforcement Responsibilities